AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 # Overloaded record fields: implementation notes

 Here be dragons.
 This page describes implementation details and progress on the implementation of [the overloaded record fields plan](records/overloaded-record-fields/plan).
 Development of the extension is taking place on forks of the [ ghc](https://github.com/adamgundry/ghc) and [ packages-base](https://github.com/adamgundry/packages-base) repositories (on branch 'overloaded-record-fields').
+A [ prototype implementation](https://github.com/adamgundry/records-prototype/blob/master/RecordsPrototype.hs) is also available.

 ## The basic idea

+The `Has` and `Upd` classes, and `GetResult` and `SetResult` type families, are defined in the module [ GHC.Records](https://github.com/adamgundry/packages-base/blob/overloaded-record-fields/GHC/Records.hs) in the `base` package.

 Typechecking a record datatype still generates record selectors, but their names have a `$sel` prefix and end with the name of their type.
-Thus
+Moreover, instances for the classes and type families are generated.
+For example,

 ```wiki
 data T = MkT { x :: Int }